DanioFiore/laravel-base-setup/README.md

 ## License

-Questo progetto è rilasciato sotto licenza MIT.
-Vedi il file [LICENSE](LICENSE) per i dettagli.
+This project is released under MIT license.
+See file [LICENSE](LICENSE) for details.